Jerome Coopersmith: Theatrical career

 While "Baker Street" was running, Coopersmith was offered a writing assignment for a show, "The Apple Tree", a 3-part musical based on three famous short stories, with music by Jerry Bock and lyrics by Sheldon Harnick.
 Coopersmith wrote the first act, a playlet based on Mark Twain's stories "The Diary of Adam and Eve" and "Eve's Diary".
 Bock and Harnick wrote the other two playlets based on Frank R. Stockton's "The Lady or the Tiger?" and Jules Feiffer's "Passionella".
 The musical, produced by Stuart Ostrow, opened on Broadway in 1966 at the Shubert Theatre, where it ran for 463 performances.
 This production starred Barbara Harris, Alan Alda, and Larry Blyden, and was directed by Mike Nichols.
 Harris won the Tony Award for Best Actress in a Musical, 1967.
 "The Apple Tree" also received several other major Tony nominations including Best Musical of 1967.
 The Roundabout Theatre Company mounted a revival in 2006 that ran for a total of 117 performances starring Kristin Chenoweth in the multiple roles originally played by Harris.
 This production received a Tony nomination for Best Revival Musical of 2007.

 Coopersmith's next theater project was "Mata Hari", a stage play with music and lyrics by Martin Charnin and Edward Thomas and directed by Vincente Minnelli.
 The story centered on the alleged spy's affair with a French intelligence officer which led to her execution by a firing squad.
 "Mata Hari" was an anti-war play at the time the Vietnam War was unpopular with many Americans.
 The show had been planned for Broadway by producer David Merrick, and premiered at the National Theatre in Washington, DC.
 Production challenges led to Merrick withdrawing his support of the musical.
 In 1968, Coopersmith, Charnin, and Thomas produced the show at New York's off-Broadway Theatre DeLys (now the Lucille Lortel Theater) with the alternate title "Ballad For A Firing Squad".
 In 1996 the York Theatre in New York revived the 1968 version under the original title "Mata Hari".

-In the early 1970s puppeteer Bil Baird, who's marionettes appeared years earlier in "Baker Street", hired Coopersmith to author an original stage version of "Pinocchio" to be performed by the Baird Marionettes with music by Mary Rodgers and lyrics by Sheldon Harnick.
+In the early 1970s puppeteer Bil Baird, whose marionettes appeared years earlier in "Baker Street", hired Coopersmith to author an original stage version of "Pinocchio" to be performed by the Baird Marionettes with music by Mary Rodgers and lyrics by Sheldon Harnick.
 The show ran in 1974 at the Bil Baird Marionette Theater in New York City.
 In 1988, shortly after Baird's death, "Pinocchio" was brought back to life, with his son Peter Baird among the cast of puppeteers.
 The revival was produced by Arthur Cantor and ran at the Minetta Lane Theatre in New York.